As if a ride in a Jamaican minibus wasn’t thrilling enough, we present more plum experiences to ‘big up’ your Ochi and St Ann sojourn.

 Overshadowed by dense tree growth, almost 5 kilometres of former river bed was paved over long ago to make the familiar winding Fern Gully Highway (pictured below).
-An estimated 500 species of ferns thrive here, and guided walks are available for exploring this tropical, verdant gorge.
+An estimated 500 species of ferns thrive here, and guided walks are available to fervent fern fans for exploring this tropical, verdant gorge.
 Watch out for wiggly bugs.

-After a bounceful ride up knobbly mountain roads, you’re ready for the relative calm of some WHITE RIVER RAFTING where, under a canopy of bamboo trees and birdsong, your polesman guide skillfully steers your 9 metre raft-for-two down river (pictured right).
+After an arduous ride up knobbly mountain roads in a bouncing bus, you’re ready for the relative calm of some WHITE RIVER RAFTING where, under a canopy of bamboo trees and birdsong, your polesman guide skillfully steers your 9 metre raft-for-two down river (pictured right).

 SHAW PARK GARDENS & WATERFALLS